neutron-org/dex-trading-bot/README.md

 This composed neutron chain and trading bot network will persist until you call:
 - `make stop-trade-bot`

+### Changing versions
+You can run a newer version of the chain than the default in the makefile
+- `make build-neutron NEUTRON_VERSION="fix/swap-rounding"`
+- `make start-trade-bot NEUTRON_VERSION="v3.0.1"`
+In this case, the trade bots will use the v3.0.1 binary to make requests to the local chain running a fix branch (which is compatible with the v3.0.1 requests)

 ### Test runs (start+stop)
 You can test a chain and bot(s) configuration and exit with cleanup in one step using: